On the origin of counterrotating stellar disks in TNG50. I: Identification of coplanar counterrotating disk components

-Fig. \ref{fig:8subhaloes_all} presents 8 examples of galaxies hosting a significant CRD.
-The figure shows their total stellar surface mass density both, in face-on and edge-on projections.
+Figure \ref{fig:8subhaloes_all} presents eight examples of galaxies hosting a significant CRD.
+The figure shows their total stellar surface mass density both in face-on and edge-on projections.
 We show the most extensive CRDs in terms of their $R_{95}^{\rm CRD}$.
-The dashed white circle denotes the overall disk size in terms of $R_{\rm opt}$, while the solid and dot-dashed yellow circles represent $R_{95}^{\rm CRD}$ and $R_{50}^{\rm CRD}$, respectively.
-We note that the morphological diversity of the galactic disks, with some exhibiting well-defined bars (e.g., CR-5) and spiral structures (e.g., CR-10 and CR-18).
+We note that galactic disks present a morphological diversity, with some exhibiting well-defined bars (e.g., CR-5) and spiral structures (e.g., CR-10 and CR-18).

-Fig. \ref{fig:8subhaloes_cr} shows the spatial distribution of the counterrotating stellar particles considered as members of the CRD, in the same order as in Fig. \ref{fig:8subhaloes_all}.
-By comparing the two figures, we observe that in some galaxies (e.g., CR-5 and CR-3), the CRDs extend to radial distances comparable to those of the overall stellar disk.
+Figure \ref{fig:8subhaloes_cr} shows the spatial distribution of the counterrotating stellar particles considered as members of the CRD in the same order as in Fig. \ref{fig:8subhaloes_all}.
+By comparing the two figures, we observed that in some galaxies (e.g., CR-5 and CR-3), the CRDs extend to radial distances comparable to those of the overall stellar disk.
 In contrast, other cases (e.g., CR-25) exhibit much more compact CRDs.
-In addition, some cases such as CR-0 and CR-5 display an interesting torus like morphology.
-We will explore the origin of their structure in the following sections.
+In addition, some cases such as CR-0 and CR-5 display an interesting torus-like morphology.
+We explore the origin of their structure in the following sections.
 The full set of 26 galaxies analyzed is shown in Fig. \ref{fig:CRDs_all_appendix} and \ref{fig:CRDs_CRD_appendix}.

-From this analysis it follows that, based on our criteria, approximately 10\% (including the boundary cases) of the galaxies host a significant stellar CRD.
+From this analysis, and based on our criteria, it follows that approximately 10\% (including the boundary cases) of the galaxies host a significant stellar CRD.
 Our results indicate that CRDs are relatively infrequent.
-This is consistent with previous observational studies, which report CRDs, specially stellar, as rare systems found in only $\approx1\%$ of MaNGA galaxies (\citealt{2022ApJ...926L..13B}, \citealt{2025arXiv250402925G}).
+This is consistent with previous observational studies, which report CRDs, specially stellar, as rare systems found in only $\approx1\%$ of galaxies found in Mapping Nearby Galaxies at APO (MaNGA) (\citealt{2022ApJ...926L..13B}, \citealt{2025ApJS..281...19G}).